slds-lmu/lecture_i2ml/.github/ISSUE_TEMPLATE/remove.md

 :put_litter_in_its_place: :put_litter_in_its_place: :put_litter_in_its_place:

-:warning: *please provide specific & actionable issue titles!*
+:warning: *Please provide specific & actionable issue titles!*

-## chapter name
+## Chapter name
+*Please also flag with corresponding label*

-## location
+## Location
-*please provide as much context as possible, slide numbers change easily*
+*Please provide as much context as possible, slide numbers change easily*

-## description
+## Description